Suedama86/-NVIDIA-Shutdown-Fix-/README.md

 ---

 ## Why It Matters
 Many users running Windows as a guest OS in virtualized environments experience issues caused by NVIDIA services attempting to release resources during shutdown.
-These errors can lead to instabili[...]
+These errors can lead to instability and unnecessary logs.

 ---